poult-lab/daily-word/english_words_ learning.md

 "a wooden or metal post that is pointed at one end and pushed into the ground in order to support sth, mark a particular place, etc."

-[n] Many young people no longer feel they have a stake in society.
+[n] Many young people no longer feel they have a stake in society./The Suneung is one of the hardest exams in the world and stakes are very high(风险高还很重要).

 "an important part or share in a business, plan, etc. that is important to you and that you want to be successful"

-1. Stocks: Stocks, also known as "equities," represent ownership in a company.
-When you buy a stock, you become a shareholder in that company, and you own a portion of the company.
-As a shareholder, you may be entitled to vote on certain company decisions and receive a portion of the company's profits in the form of dividends.
-Stocks are traded on stock exchanges, and their value can fluctuate based on a variety of factors, including the company's performance, economic conditions, and market trends.
-2. Stakes: Stakes refer to the percentage of ownership in a company that an individual or entity holds. **For example, if you own 30% of a company, you have a 30% stake in that company.** Stakes are often used to describe ownership in private companies that are not publicly traded on a stock exchange.
-In some cases, individuals or companies may own stakes in multiple companies, allowing them to diversify their investments.
-3. Shares: Shares are units of ownership in a company.
-When a company issues shares, it is essentially dividing its ownership into smaller portions that can be bought and sold by investors.
-Each share represents a percentage of ownership in the company and entitles the shareholder to certain rights, such as voting on company decisions and receiving dividends.
-The term "shares" is often used interchangeably with "stocks," although "shares" is more commonly used in the context of private companies that are not publicly traded.

-In summary, stocks, stakes, and shares all relate to ownership in a company, but they have slightly different meanings.
-Stocks are a type of security that represents ownership in a publicly traded company, while stakes refer to the **percentage of ownership in a company** that an individual or entity holds.
-Shares are units of ownership in a company that can be bought and sold by investors.
+> **A stake is often used to describe the amount of stock an investor owns**, and this is certainly a correct way to use the word.
+If you own stock in a given company, your stake represents the percentage of its stock that you own.
+>
+> Stakes - Stake represents the percentage of stock that an individual own. **A person can have a stake in a company although he does not own shares of its stock(通过拥有该公司的bonds来获得所有权).** Suppose, a company is looking to raise 50,000 dollar in exchange for a 20% stake in its business.
+Investing 50,000 dollar in that company could entitle you to 20% of that business's profits going forward.
+>
+> Shares - When a company issues stock, each unit of stock is measured as share. **One share of stock is equal to one unit of ownership in the company**.
+Shares generally refers to units of stock in a public company.
+A shareholder holds part of a company through stock ownership, whereas a stakeholder is interested in the performance of a company for reasons excluding just stock appreciation.
+>
+> In summary, the sentence emphasizes that ownership or interest in a company can take various forms beyond direct ownership of its stock.
+It acknowledges that there are different financial instruments, contracts, or business relationships through which individuals can have a stake in a company.

+> 总而言之stake代表百分制的股票或者所有权，所有权的意思是可以通过拥有该公司的bonds来宣称所有权.
+>
+> stock就是泛指股票